Rare online outrage in Japan forces Abe to delay controversial bill

 Opposition party lawmakers and others have also said the legislation was aimed at giving a retroactive legal basis to a decision to keep Tokyo prosecutor Hiromu Kurokawa, who is seen as close to Abe, in his post after he reached retirement age.

-In a rare about-face, Abe delayed deliberations on the bill on Tuesday citing the “lack of public understanding,” and while there were other sources of opposition to the bill, experts say the unusual online anger was a major factor.
+In a rare about-face, Abe delayed deliberations on the bill on Monday citing the “lack of public understanding”, and while there were other sources of opposition to the bill, experts say the unusual online anger was a major factor.

-“I felt we had the power to raise our voices and it made me wonder why we hadn’t done any of this before,” Fuemi, the Twitter handle of an advertising specialist credited with setting off the campaign against the bill, told Reuters by phone.
+“I felt we had the power to raise our voices and it made me wonder why we hadn’t done any of this before,” Fuemi, an advertising specialist credited with setting off the campaign against the bill, told Reuters by phone.

 Fuemi, a feminist who has more than 13,000 followers, was accused online of being a “spy” and “traitor” after the campaign.
 She declined to give her name for fear of harassment.